Alpine Ski Resorts: More of the Best

 Today we will continue our journey through the best alpine resorts.

-The Air in St. Moritz is like “dry Champagne”
+St. Moritz Ski Resort: the air is like “dry Champagne”

 St. Moritz is located in the Graubunden canton, by the majestic Bernina Mountains, in a very picturesque part of Switzerland.
 Curiously, this town became a skiing capital because of a bet.
 In 1864 the owner of the now legendary “Kulm” hotel, Johannes Badrutt offered four Englishmen, his regular summer guests, to spend a couple of weeks at the resort in winter.
 He promised to pay all their expenses if ever his guests were not happy with anything.
 Badrutt won his bet and those Brits helped to lay the foundation of a glorious new ski resort.